Edith Hamilton: Modern influences

 Many of the facts in The Greek Way (1930) have surprised modern readers.
 One reviewer in Australia explained Hamilton's view "that the spirit of our age is a Greek discovery, and that the Greeks were really the first Westerners, and the first intellectualists."
 The same reviewer also credited the book with noting that modern concepts of play and sport were actually common activities to the Greeks, who engaged in exercise and athletic events, including games, races, and music, dancing, and wrestling competitions, among others.

 Among those whose lives were influenced by Hamilton's writings was U.S. Senator Robert F. Kennedy.
 In the months after his brother, President John F. Kennedy, was assassinated, Robert was consumed with grief.
 Former First Lady Jacqueline Kennedy gave him a copy of The Greek Way, which she felt was certain to help him.
 Political commentator David Brooks reported that Hamilton's essays helped him better understand and then recover from his brother's tragic death.
 Hamilton's writings remained important to him over time, as Brooks explains, and changed Kennedy's life.
 "He carried his beaten, underlined and annotated copy around with him for years, reading sections aloud to audiences in a flat, unrhythmic voice with a mournful edge" and could recite from memory various passages of Aeschylus that Hamilton had translated.

 According to reviewers, Hamilton's The Prophets of Israel (1936) had similarities to her earlier books about Greeks and Romans by making the prophets' messages relevant to contemporary readers.
 She accomplishes this, according to one writer, by showing that "behind all great thought stands an individual mind, fired by passion and possessed of an eye that sees deeply into humanity."
 The views of the prophets, it adds, are very similar to those in modern times: "The prophets were forerunners of three genuinely American movements—humanism, pragmatism and the philosophy of common sense."

 Death

-Hamilton died in Washington, D.C. on May 31, 1963, at the age of nearly 96.
+Hamilton died in Washington, D.C. on May 31, 1963, at the age of 95.
 Four years after her death, Doris Fielding Reid published Edith Hamilton: An Intimate Portrait.

 Reid died on January 15, 1973.
 Both women are buried at Cove Cemetery in Hadlyme, Connecticut, where Hamilton's sisters had retired, in the same cemetery as Hamilton's mother (Gertrude), sisters (Alice, Norah, and Margaret), and Margaret's life partner, Clara Landsberg.
 Hamilton's adopted son, Dorian, who had earned a degree in chemistry at Amherst College, died at West Lafayette, Indiana, in January 2008, aged 90.